JoseRodriguezRomero/MolFFSim/README.md

 For further details, please consult `XC_COEFFICIENTS.md`.

 ## Citing this program
-If you find this program useful please consider citing this repository with the following Bibtex entry:
+If you find this program useful please consider citing this repository with the following BibTeX entry: